physicsgoddess1972/Precipitable-Water-Model/README.md

     <br />
     <i>(If the zenith sky reading is obstructed by cloud cover, record the condition as overcast.
 Otherwise record the condition as clear sky)</i>
     <br />
     <i>(Do not leave blanks in your dataset.
-Any value that is not available needs to be marked as NaN)</i>
+Any value that is not available needs to be marked as -Inf or NaN)</i>
 	</td>
 </tr>
 <tr style="border: 0px;">